Wanghb25/academic-Heath/content/project/APP.md

 #   Otherwise, set `slides = ""`.

 +++
-• Responsible for the design and development of software.
-• Responsible for writing related documents.
+• Responsible for the pattern design, software development  and writing related documents.